Wowa-Py/Wowa-Py/README.md

 **My skills** 🤖:
 - Web development using FastAPI, Django, and Django REST Framework
 - Creating RESTful APIs using Swagger/OpenAPI and RAML
-- Testing and debugging code
-- Setting up integrations with various APIs
-- Managing data (PostgreSQL) and working with ORM models
 - Developing microservice architecture: Dividing functionality of the application into separate microservices and interacting with them using APIs